TheBrones/certbot-runner/README.md

 Components:
   - Certbot standalone
   - Scheduled (cron) jobs to run everything
-  - Logging and alert notifications, how do we know that the job was succesfully?
+  - Logging and alert notifications, how do we know that the job was succesfully? (not implemented)
-  - Actions, configurable actions to execute after succesful run to for example reload the configuration of the proxyserver(s).
+  - Actions, configurable actions to execute after succesful run to for example reload the configuration of the proxyserver(s). (not implemented)

 This will need a file mounted with the certs to maintain "domains.conf".
 ```domains.conf